Hindu

 - [1900] Swami Vivekananda was in San Francisco during spring 1900.
 He lectured on "The Science of Religion" on March 4 at Golden Gate Hall.
 [SF Chronicle, 3/3/1900, pg.
 14] He lectured at Washington Hall on March 15 on "Mind Culture," and on "Concentration of Mind" the next day.
 He was profiled in the San Francisco Chronicle on March 18 (pg.
 29, read an excerpt).
 On March 19, Unitarians helped organize a series of talks at Wendte Hall in Oakland on "India and Its People" and other topics.
 He started another series in April at 320 Post Street: "Worshipped and Worshipper" (Apr 9), "Formal Worship" (Apr 10), and "Devotion and Love" (probably April 19, or April 12) [SF Chronicle, Apr 10, 1900, pg.
 5]

-- [1908] The first Hindu temple in the United States was completed in 1908, and still stands today at 2963 Webster Street, San Francisco.
+- [1906-8] The first Hindu temple in the United States was dedicated in 1906, completed in 1908, and still stands today at 2963 Webster Street, San Francisco.
 This is significant both in terms of architectural and religious history.
 The Vedanta Society of Northern California has pictures, a short architectural history, and a description of the symbolism.
 We very highly recommend this excellent article about the building's history, design, and impact on the greater San Francisco community by Arijit Sen. Also see a 1921 photo by (Charles?)
 Weidner, and a modern view on Google Maps Street View.
 (There was a serious hate crime scare at the temple in 1906, but it turned out to be rocks thrown by boys from post-earthquake refugee camps.)

 Sikh